onqtam/headjack/docs/why/6_CRYPTOHISTORY.md

 how many scientists support the mission of sci-hub.se but don't dare to speak out publically? we need anonymous polling

+> "If we want to improve social science, we must come to terms with this fact.
+The people studying humans are also humans, and that’s a problem.
+Zebras don’t study other zebras, and if they did, they would be very biased.
+For the same reason, humans are pretty bad candidates for studying humans.
+What to do?
+>
+> Part of the solution is having more rigorous theories—ideally ones that leverage insights from evolutionary biology—that give psychologists less wiggle room to bullshit in their theorizing.
+Part of the solution is having better incentives for uncovering true information, rather than “interesting” information, like prediction markets, adversarial collaborations, pre-registration of hypotheses, and greater funding and support for replications." - [Psychologizing Psychologists, by David Pinsof](https://www.everythingisbullshit.blog/p/psychologizing-psychologists?utm_source=profile&utm_medium=reader2#:~:text=If%20we%20want,support%20for%20replications.)

 > "As a societal institution, academia has failed to an almost comical degree: Nearly all the people inside it contribute nothing meaningful to our intellectual culture, while the people who do meaningfully contribute are nearly all outside it." - [Marko Jukic](https://x.com/mmjukic/status/1795506042727522787)

 > "With enough of us, around the world, we'll not just send a strong message opposing the privatization of knowledge - we'll make it a thing of the past.
 Will you join us?" - [Aaron Swartz](https://capitalaspower.com/2019/12/the-legacy-of-aaron-swartz-the-fight-for-open-access/#:~:text=With%20enough%20of%20us%2C%20around%20the%20world%2C%20we%E2%80%99ll%20not%20just%20send%20a%20strong%20message%20opposing%20the%20privatization%20of%20knowledge%20%E2%80%94%20we%E2%80%99ll%20make%20it%20a%20thing%20of%20the%20past.%20Will%20you%20join%20us%3F)